xf8b/AdminBot/README.md

 `unban`: Unbans the specified member.
 `administrators`: Adds to, removes from, or gets all the roles that can do administrator only commands.
 ## License
-AdminBot is licensed under Unlicense.
-You can see details at [UNLICENSE.txt](https://github.com/xf8b/AdminBot/blob/master/UNLICENSE.txt).
+AdminBot is licensed under GPL v3.
+You can see details at [COPYING.md](COPYING.md).
+## Notices
+The command handler for `>ping` is licensed under Apache 2.0.
+The file contains a notice.